n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 `POS_RA_TO_BECOME_REPH`.

 > Note: an initial "Ra,Halant" sequence will always become a "Reph"
-> unless the "Ra" is the only consonant in the cluster.
+> unless the "Ra" is the only consonant in the syllable.

 #### 2.7: Post-base consonants ####